DaAlbrecht/thesis-TEKO/content/Evaluation.typ

 == API Library

-To interact with RabbitMQ streams, a client library is needed.
+The microservice needs to interact with RabbitMQ and read from the broker.
+These interaction happen over the AMQP protocol.
+To not reinvent the wheel, off-the-shelf library of the AMQP protocol should be used.
+#linebreak()

 There are two different types of client libraries

 - An AMQP 0.9.1 client library that can specify optional queue and consumer arguments#footnote([https://www.rabbitmq.com/streams.html#usage])